Browse the Guide:

 acquaintance.
 Transcript available.

 THORNHILL, JOHN O. (ca.1834-1907).
 LETTER, 1865.
 0.1 cu. ft.
 Soldier in Company B, 2nd Virginia Cavalry.
 Letter to friend "Bob," written apparently while on medical leave, mentioning a recent Yankee raid, Thornhill's prospects for release from duty, the desertion of several comrades, and a number of mutual acquaintances.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-068.

 THORNTON, VAIDEN A. COLLECTION, 1930-1953, n.d.
 1.1 cu. ft.
 This collection contains account books, farm building blueprints designed by Virginia Tech, and various work-related papers pertaining to Thornton, who ran a dairy and ice operation in Stony Creek, VA, in addition to his job as an insurance company medical examiner.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-049.

 THRELKELD, WILLIAM LOGAN (1893-1988).
 PAPERS, 1919-1972.
 1.0 cu. ft.
 Born in Versailles, Kentucky.
 Educated at Georgetown College (AB in biology and chemistry, 1915) and University of Virginia (MA in parasitology, 1929; Ph.D., 1934).
 Professor of zoology and biology (1929-58) at Virginia Polytechnic Institute and State University.
 Personal and professional papers including biographical material, personal and professional correspondence, research files, and printed materials.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1975-005.

 THURMAN FAMILY.
 LETTERS, 1860-1871.
 0.1 cu. ft.
 Family of Chesterfield and Fluvanna counties, Virginia, including Meredith Branch Thurman, a private in Company C, 14th Virginia Infantry, and his brother Robert H. Thurman, a soldier in the 41st Virginia Infantry during the Civil War.
 Letters (all but one are photocopies) from Meredith B. and Robert H. Thurman to Jane Rosser Humphrey Thurman, their wife and sister-in-law respectively.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-134.

 THURSDAY BOOK CLUB [BLACKSBURG, VIRGINIA].
 RECORDS, 1926-68.
 0.1